Gakirah Barnes: Gang activity

 From age 14 to 17, Barnes was a prominent partaker in gang activity on Chicago's South Side with the "St. Lawrence Boys" faction of the Gangster Disciples street gang.
-She allegedly shot and killed multiple people between 2011 and 2014, including rival Black Disciples gang member Odee Perry, whom "O Block" was informally named after.
+She allegedly shot and killed multiple people between 2011 and 2014, including rival Black Disciples gang member Odee Perry whom "O Block" was informally named after.

 Death

 Twitter communication and shooting

-A 2016 study produced by Columbia University found that Barnes utilized the social media platform Twitter (known as X since 2023) often, posting over 27,000 tweets from 2011 until April 2014.
+A 2016 study produced by Columbia University found that Barnes utilized the social media platform Twitter often, posting over 27,000 tweets from 2011 until April 2014.
 On April 11, 2014, Barnes tweeted a photo of herself and her friends on the porch of a home in the Woodlawn neighborhood.
 At around 3:30 pm CDT, hours after tweeting the photo, Barnes was shot on South Eberhart Avenue in the Woodlawn neighborhood, blocks away from the location where she had taken the tweeted photo and three blocks from where she had lived.
 She was pronounced dead at a hospital by the Cook County Medical Examiner at 5:43 pm CDT, due to bullet wounds in her jaw, chest, and neck areas.
-British magazine Nature noted that the tweet Barnes had posted of her location may have been a contributing factor in her death.
+A paper published in the journal Nature noted that the tweet Barnes had posted of her location may have been a contributing factor in her death.

 Rapper and Black Disciples gang member Dayvon "King Von" Bennett was named as a suspect in police documents, although a lack of evidence led police to not charge Bennett for the killing.
 On April 11, 2019, a TV series on Barnes' life and killing premiered on A&E, titled Secret Life of a Gang Girl: The Untold Story.
+In 2021, unsealed documents released by the Chicago Police Department named Bennett as Barnes' killer.

-Barnes' death led to the eventual murder of rapper FBG Duck in 2020.
+Barnes' killing intensified the already violent feud between the STL/EBT (Gangster Disciples) and O'Block (Black Disciples) factions, sparking further retaliatory shootings and years of online and musical taunting.
+Federal prosecutors later cited this widened conflict as part of the context leading up to the 2020 murder of rapper FBG Duck.